shkma/LossAssessment/README.md

 ---
 Cited article that does not appear in the manuscript:
 Jalayer F. (2003).
-"Direct probailitic seismic analysis: Implementing non-linear dynamic assessments."
+"Direct probabilitic seismic analysis: Implementing non-linear dynamic assessments."
 PhD.
 Thesis.
 Stanford University.